 I was using my debit card but it’s just not the same as using the envelope system (at least for me).
 I would always know subconsciously that I really had more to spend than my allotted amount if I found a “deal”.
 I found “deals” every time I went grocery shopping LOL!
-Now we’re using it for a few more categories besides groceries.
+Now we’re using the envelope system for a few more categories besides groceries.

 For example, if you are budgeting $100 a week for groceries.
-You would put $100 in cash into your grocery envelope and when that’s gone – it’s gone.
+You would put $100 in cash into your grocery envelope for that week and when that’s gone – it’s gone.
 That’s all you can spend because that’s all the cash you have.
-Also, if you only spend $60 then that leftover $40 could go into next week’s grocery envelope or you could use it for something totally different.
-Like a new china cabinet ~ smile!
+Also, if you only spend $60 then that leftover $40 could go into next week’s grocery envelope or you could put it in savings.

 Some people like to have a gas envelope.
 Some people don’t want the hassle of going in to pay for fuel, they want to pay at the pump.
 Someone might spend a lot on cosmetics and want to control their spending in that area.
 An envelope with a budgeted amount for that category would be a good idea.
 Me – I hardly wear makeup so I spend close to nothing on it.
 That’s not a category I need to control.

 On the other hand, I have added Books to my envelope system because I could go crazy (and often have) in a bookstore.
 Even though we utilize our library AND we buy books at the thriftstore, we still spend waaaay too much money on books.

-I’ve also given myself a Thrifting budget.
+I’ve also given myself a Thrifting envelope.
 Because honestly, I have a very nice Goodwill about 10 minutes from my house and I could buy something there every time I go!
 Whether I really need it or not!
 Little dribs and drabs of money, here and there, they all add up in the end.
 So I’ve given myself a small budget to buy totally useless but pretty things.
 This does not include some major pieces of furniture I’m looking for which is in another budget category and might or might not be purchased at a thriftstore.

-I’ve also added Dining Out.
+I’ve also added a Dining Out envelope.
 We try not to eat out alot, but we were getting into the habit of having lunch out every Saturday along with breakfast out during the week and an occasionally dinner out also.
 That’s just too much money going out of our budget for that in light of the fact that we have a daughter starting college this year plus we just had to have a new furnace/ac unit installed PLUS all the other things we want to do – on one income.

 I’m using my Dave Ramsey envelopes right now.
 But you can certainly use plain old envelopes as well.

-Cyndi (Cyndi’s Re-Creations ) sent me a link to a tutorial Free Envelope Template & Tutorial that Kelleigh did on her blog Kelleigh Ratzlaff Designs .
+Here’s a tutorial for how to make envelopes Free Envelope Template .
 How cute are these envelopes!
 I’m definitely doing her tutorial and making my own once the ones I have wear out.

 Or how about these cute fabric envelopes made by Heather Are You Using the Envelope System.